 This is another shot from Gooseberry Island.
 This was taken a bit before the sunset.
 The clouds were just amazing, so I knew I had to start shooting early rather than just wait around for sun to go down.
 Since the sunset colors hadn't arrived yet, I felt a monochrome would work well at bringing out the textures in the pebbles and clouds.

 Gooseberry Island is a challenging place to shoot.
 It has numerous large boulders, but it is very chaotic and hard to draw the eye meaningfully.
-Hopefully this composition is pleasing to the eye.
+This pair of light-toned boulders seemed to point toward the sunset and made for an effective composition.

 This is a private beach in the town of Woods Hole on Cape Cod.
 Fortunately, I can get access to the beach because I have relatives that live there.
 The boulders pictured here have been painted by artists in the neighborhood for years.